 - Check for any obstructions such as long hair in the hose or filter

-When the vacuum has had rest for some time, plug it and try using it.
+When the vacuum has had rest for some time, plug it in and try using it.
 Hopefully, the issue will be resolved by then.

 Like the heart is to a human body, the motor is for a vacuum cleaner.
 When you are done following and checking the above point, there might be an issue with the motor itself.

-Shark vacuums have excellent motor, but there is a life for an excellent motor too.
+Shark vacuums have excellent motors, but there is a life for an excellent motor too.
 So, one possible consideration is to check if the motor is not working correctly or if it is burnt.

 Locating for a burnt motor is more straightforward.
-When it happens, a foul odor spread everywhere.
+When it happens, a foul odor spreads everywhere.
 Replacing a motor is expensive.
 Thus it signals you that it is time to buy the new Shark machine.

 Shark vacuums are highly admired machines among customers globally.
 These machines are known for their excellent performance and longevity.
 But, at the end of the day, they are machines that malfunction sometimes.

 Therefore, instead of panicking or rushing to a maintenance shop, or buying a new machine altogether, it is wise to try everything you can.
 But stop when it becomes too risky, like dealing with the wall panels.
 At such points, the need for an electrician comes in.

 Thus, if your Shark vacuum won’t turn on, try these easy steps and make all the efforts to make it work.
 These steps often help the user save some money when they jump to the conclusion of buying the new vacuum cleaner.